A First Look at First-Passage Processes: Birth-Death Dynamics

 As our last topic, we determine the kinetics of the \emph{birth-death} process.
 We imagine a collection of identical particles, each of which gives birth to an identical offspring with rate $\lambda$, and each particle can independently die with rate $\mu$.
 The goal is to determine the time dependence of the population size.
 As one can easily imagine, this is a classic model for a variety of biological processes and there is vast literature on this general topic (see, e.g.,~\cite{K49,KRB10}).

 The most interesting case physically is the symmetric situation of equal birth and death rates for each particle, $\lambda=\mu$, so that the average population is static.
 For $\mu>\lambda$, the population size decreases as $e^{-(\mu-\lambda)t}$, which quickly goes to zero.
-In the opposite case, the population grows exponentially with time and an additional mechanism is need to cut off this growth.
+In the opposite case, the population grows exponentially with time and an additional mechanism is needed to cut off this growth.
 For $\lambda=\mu$, the average population is fixed, but the time dependence of the distribution of the number of particle exhibits non-trivial kinetics on the positive infinite line.
 We can alternatively view the birth-death process as a continuous-time random walk on the line, but with birth and death rates for the entire population that are linear functions of $n$.
 That is, the overall process is symmetric but moves faster for a larger population.

 Let $n$ denote the number of particles in the population.
 The time dependence of the average number of particles obeys the rate equation $\langle\dot n\rangle = (\lambda-\mu)\langle n\rangle = 0$, where the overdot denotes the time derivative.
 Thus the average number of particles is conserved, as is clear from the condition $\lambda=\mu$.
+That is, the birth-death process for $\lambda=\mu$ is a martingale.
 More meaningful information is obtained from the full population distribution.
 For simplicity in the ensuing formulas, we now set $\lambda=\mu=1$ without loss of generality.
 Let $P_n(t)$ denote the probability that the population consists of $n$ particles at time $t$.
 This probability distribution changes in time according to

 where we define $P_{-1}=0$, so that this equation is valid for all $n\geq 0$.
 For the standard continuous-time random walk, the corresponding master equation is $\dot P_n = P_{n-1}-2 P_n+P_{n+1}$.
 We know that this random walk eventually hits the origin, but that the average time to do so is infinite.
 We want to find the behavior of these two first-passage properties for the birth-death process.